disqus/gutter/README.rst

     child = Switch('cool_new_feature:new_ui', concent=True)

 For example, because ``child`` was constructed with ``concent=True``, even if ``child`` is enabled for an Input, it will only return ``True`` if ``parent`` is also enbaled for that same input.

+**Note:** Even switches in a ``GLOBAL`` or ``DISABLED`` state (see "Switch" section above) still concent their parent before checking themselves.
+That means that even if a particular switch is ``GLOBAL``, if it is concenting and its parent is not enabled for the input, the switch itself will return that it is not enabled for the input.

 Condition
 ~~~~~~~~~